The Difference: Cash Basis Accounting vs. Accrual Accounting

 - Conduct larger projects with multiple phases

-- Pay contractors for portions of a project
+- Pay contractors for project milestones

 Getting Behind?
 We’re Here to Help!

 First, don’t panic!
 At Xendoo, we’ve helped countless clients get caught up and back on the right track.
-The online bookkeeping features offered by our skilled team can ensure that you have all of the help you need to manage your books, monitor your cash flow, and prepare for tax season.
+The online bookkeeping features offered by our skilled team can ensure that you have all the help you need to manage your books, monitor your cash flow, and prepare for tax season.

 If keeping track of your books gives you anxiety, don’t wait another day.
 Our free, no-obligation trial can show you how your business can thrive with accurate books.
 Sign up today and get back to managing your business!